rum-yasuhiro/papers/Distributing Multipartite Entanglement over Noisy Quantum Networks.md

 > For random geometric networks $a = 2$ and $d_{\max }=\sqrt{N / \log N}$ [44].

 ## Impact
+- This methodology can be applied
+  - different distribution scheme
+  - different quantum repeater protocols
+- While optimality is not always the practical goal, this tool can be utilize as a measure to find a closeness to optimality and possibility new routing protocols that are close to optimal.

 ## Related papers / repo